qiangha/nba_salary_analysis/README.md

 I am a huge fan of NBA.
 My favorite NBA star used to be lebron james, now it is stephen curry.

-Increasingly, NBA players have come under intense scrutiny for their large salaries.
-Many questions have been asked, including why they are paid what they are and how are salary decisions made.
-In this notebook, I aim to find out what factors explain how salaries are set in the NBA and use 2016-2017 data to predict the salary a player will earn 2017-2018.
-This notebook will serve as a first step in justifying/defying the high salaries given to NBA players.
+Are NBA palyers' salaries comparable to his market value?
+Are any NBA players paid equal to the market for their services?
+More interestingly, what factors explain how salaries are set in the NBA?
+In this project, I seek to answer these questions.

 Analysis done in Python, inluding web scrapping, data visualisation and Simple Linear Regression